 With the attention happily still and uninvolved, we become unconditionally aware.
 And this awareness, as clear and brilliant and knowing as it is, has no language nor does it remember or anticipate – it simply is.

 Hence all the clichés that arise from meditation – of ‘be here now’ and ‘beingness’ and others.
 All these clichés describe the void, because indeed, it is a ‘being here now and nowhere else’ experience.
 But with all its nihilistic connotations, ‘void’ is often mistakenly assumed to be ‘nothing’.
 But as I’ve described, it’s not nothing at all – in fact, it’s much more than we currently know – it’s everything.

 So, to conclude, in meditation I always emphasize the doing of it.
 Just do it.

 Don’t think about it, or wonder about what’s happening, or speculate.
 Just do the business of meditating each day and meditation will take you to extraordinary places – some pleasant, some unpleasant.
 But whether pleasant or unpleasant, treat them all the same – like a traveler on an endless adventure.
 Every new experience is simply another bend in the path.
 Just keep letting go and moving on.

 Well, basically, you’re headed toward a reconciliation with pure awareness.

-Which is why everything we do in meditation has to do with training the attention to be still – this meddlesome, reactive, thought-generating aspect of mind which usually recived most of our mental energy needs to be trained to calm down and be still when we wish it to be still.
+Which is why everything we do in meditation has to do with training the attention to be still – this meddlesome, reactive, thought-generating aspect of mind which usually received most of our mental energy needs to be trained to calm down and be still.
 Only then does the mind re-allocate its energy to its other aspect – the awareness.